Parking in Alexandria

 For real-time maps to locate parking in garages, visit the ParkMe website or download their free iPhone app.

 - The Market Square Garage (108 N. Fairfax Street) in Old Town Alexandria is just $4 all day on Saturdays and Sundays, $4 all evening for weekdays after 5 p.m., and $2.50 per hour or $10 all day on weekdays before 5 p.m.

-Street parking spaces in Old Town are free after 7 p.m. and on Sundays and state holidays.
-In Carlyle, street spaces are free after 5 p.m. and on Saturdays, Sundays, and state holidays and Del Ray offers free parking!
+Street parking spaces in Old Town and Carlyle are free after 9 p.m. and on Sundays and state holidays.
+Del Ray offers free parking!

 Meters accept credit cards and coins.

 - A receipt from a multi-space meter is good throughout the city at any other metered space while it still has time remaining.